emelyanovkr/crypto-data-service-loader/README.md

 The entire set of files is divided into equal bundles of files of [a certain size](/MainService/src/main/resources/application.origin.yaml#L16) so that **each thread can process its part of the files.**
 One half of these threads compresses the data into GZIP format and sends it to a special [PipedInputStream](https://docs.oracle.com/javase/8/docs/api/java/io/PipedInputStream.html), where the other half of the thread is waiting for it on [PipedOutputStream](https://docs.oracle.com/javase/8/docs/api/java/io/PipedOutputStream.html) and then loading the stream of **compressed files** directly into Clickhouse.
 At the same time, the status of the file in the database changes to `IN_PROGRESS`.
 If an exception is caught, the file status will be set to `ERROR`.
-Thanks to this joint work of the threads, we managed to achieve a download speed of **200-300k rows/sec** on the Clickhouse server, which was hosted in ClickhouseCloud by Google in Netherlands.
+Thanks to this joint work of the threads, we managed to achieve an upload speed of **200-300k rows/sec** on the Clickhouse server, which was hosted in ClickhouseCloud by Google in Netherlands.
 The same speed can be achieved using the Clickhouse CLI.

 ### Cleanup uploaded files flow